slchavesr/slchavesr.github.io/teaching/resources/WWfilegenerator.md

 <td>

 <textarea rows="10" cols="45" style="font-family:Courier" name="tag"># DESCRIPTION
-# A simple sample problem that asks students to
+# A simple sample problem that asks students
-# find the sine of a angle associated with a
+# to evaluate a quadratic function
-# special right triangle's angle.
+# in a given real number
 # ENDDESCRIPTION

 ## DBsubject('')